salesforce-misc/GamificationMobileSDK-iOS/README.md

 ### Usage
 // Revist
 1. In order to use the SDK, you need to provide a valid `accessToken` to interact with Salesforce API.
-To do this, you are required to conform and implement [`ForceAuthenticator`](https://github.com/salesforce-misc/LoyaltyMobileSDK-iOS/blob/main/Sources/LoyaltyMobileSDK/ForceSwift/ForceAuthenticator.swift) protocol which we provided in the SDK.
+To do this, you are required to conform and implement [`GamificationForceAuthenticator`](https://github.com/loyaltysampleapp/GamificationMobileSDK-iOS/blob/enhancement/adding_testCases/Sources/GamificationMobileSDK/ForceSwift/GamificationForceAuthenticator.swift) protocol which we provided in the SDK.
 For our sample app, we implemented this protocol in [`ForceAuthManager.swift`](https://github.com/salesforce-misc/LoyaltyMobileSDK-iOS/blob/main/SampleApps/MyNTORewards/MyNTORewards/ForceSwift%2BExtra/ForceAuthManager.swift).

-2. Create an instance of `ForceClient` with the necessary parameters:
+2. Create an instance of `GamificationForceClient` with the necessary parameters:

 ```swift
 let authManager = GamificationForceAuthenticator.shared
 let forceClient = GamificationForceClient(auth: authManager)
 ```

-3. Create an instance of `LoyaltyAPIManager` with the necessary parameters:
+3. Create an instance of `APIManager` with the necessary parameters:

 ```swift
 let gamificationAPIManager = APIManager(auth: authManager, instanceURL: "YourInstanceURL", forceClient: forceClient)